 A Gatlinburg Tradition since 1972

-Beginning on Thanksgiving Day and lasting through Saturday, the tournament creates a high paced, high action event for not only the players and coaches, but for their families as well.
-At the end of the tournament the winning team is given the National Championship trophy.
+Beginning on Thanksgiving Day and continuing through Saturday, the tournament creates a high paced, high action event, not only for the players and coaches, but for their families as well.
+At the end of the tournament the winning team is awarded the National Championship trophy.
 Teams come from all over to participate in this event: Kentucky, Ohio, Georgia, Illinois, Louisiana, Pennsylvania, Virginia, North Carolina, South Carolina, and throughout Tennessee.
-The tournament can boast that throughout the years Turkey Bowl alumni have gone on to play in a bigger arena, the NFL.
-Including, Mike Alstott, Ron Ninkovich, and Eric Steinbach who played for the New Lenox Mustangs, and Steve Breaston, Lousaka Polite, and Shawnter Spenser of the Woodland Hills Wolverines.
+The tournament can boast that throughout the years, Turkey Bowl alumni have gone on to play in a bigger arena – the NFL Those players include: